scaryghost/KFSXTrackingServer/README.md

     share/bin/convert.sh ${path to v1.0 db} share/etc/kfsxdb.sqlite

 ### Server Properties
-For v2.0, the following properties have been removed:
+For v2.1, the following properties have been removed:
 * steam.polling.period
 * db.write.period

 while the following properties have been added:
 * num.threads (must be at least 4)
+* steam.polling.threads (set to 0 to disable)

 Also, the database by default now resides in the "share/etc" folder.
 Remember to update your current server.properties file before replacing the default one, also located in "share/etc".